-When a student arrives late to school they should sign in at the designated student reception area, entering the time of arrival and reason for lateness.
+When a student arrives late to school they should sign in at the Thorpe reception area or Sixth Form Study Centre, entering the time of arrival and reason for lateness.
 All lateness is regularly monitored by the school, recognising the disruption to lessons and learning.
 Recurring lateness will almost certainly result in the award of detentions or other sanctions.